-LOADING THE MAGAZINE
+LOADING THE Magazine

 To load the magazine, press the rim of the cartridge against the magazine rotor at the widest section of the magazine throat until the cartridge enters far enough to be pushed to the rear end of the magazine.
-Each succeeding cartridge is pressed against the body of the top cartridge and slid to the rear of the magazine until a maximum of ten (10) 22 LR cartridges are in the magazine.
+Each succeeding cartridge is pressed against the body of the top cartridge and slid to the rear of the magazine until maximum magazine capacity has been reached.